 Q: How do I know What Will Show up on my Background Check?

-A: A background check is typically the biggest hurdle you'll experience while going through your job search.
+A: A background check is typically the biggest hurdle you'll experience while going through your job search to find felony friendly employers.
 We know of many instances where individuals get job offers, but then the background check comes back and the offer is rescinded.
 The best way to understand your background check is to order one on yourself.
 This way, you'll understand exactly what employers see.
 You can do that by clicking here and filling out your information.
 While this resource isn't free, it's the most affordable way of reviewing what shows up on your background check.

 Q: Will a Felony Show After 7 Years on a Background Check?